This image has an empty alt attribute; its file name is REC-Website-Card-FB-1-1024x357.jpg

 “The inaugural recipients of this award are shining examples of those in British Columbia who have demonstrated the many approaches to furthering Reconciliation through meaningful action.
 It is humbling and inspiring to read of their stories, their incredible impacts in their communities, and to learn from their perspectives on Reconciliation.
 I am deeply honoured to have the opportunity to partner with the BC Achievement Foundation and the selection committee to develop this award and to recognize these exemplary individuals,” says Austin, “Reconciliation must take root in our hearts, within families, between generations, and throughout our communities.
 I invite all British Columbia to join us in celebrating these champions, to learn from their stories, and to strive to build relationships with each other across cultures.”

-In honour of this legacy, this year’s recipients will receive a print of a canoe paddle painted to commemorate the award by Kwakwaka’wakw artist Cole Speck.
+The 2021 recipients received a print of a canoe paddle painted to commemorate the award by Kwakwaka’wakw artist Cole Speck.
+Speck was the Emerging Artist recipient of the 2020 Fulmer Award in First Nations Art.

 The selection committee for the 2021 British Columbia Reconciliation Award included representation from Indigenous Elders and leadership: